 As we emerge out on the other side of Pike’s Bridge we can see the spire of St. Patrick’s College in the distance as we make our way into Maynooth.
 The seminary is a contemporary of the canal both being built in the area around 1795.
 As we get closer to the town we can see the Straffan Road Bridge built alongside the original Mullen Bridge which leads us into Maynooth Harbour by the harbour field.

 Maynooth is a historical town with a castle, a university and many great places for food.
 It is also my home town so it is far to easy for me to go into detail here so I would suggest if you have made it this far, you should take some time to explore the town.
+A good guide to places to eat and drink can be found on the Maynooth Town Website.

 We end our walk at the Maynooth Harbour slipway after travelling just under 8 kilometres from Cope Bridge at Leixlip Confey.
 Once again you just need to cross the footbridge to get to the train station to get back towards Dublin.
 Maynooth marks the end of the rail commuter zone.
 From here I will be hopping on my bike for the next section as we join the Royal Canal Greenway.